BrightspaceUI/core/components/description-list/README.md

 # Description List
-A Description List displays information in a vertical list of key-value pairs.
-Common usages could include terms & definitions, or fields & values.
+A Description List displays static pairs of terms and definitions in a vertical list.
+In the standard HTML element `dl` these are called "terms" `dt` and "definitions" `dd`.

 <!-- docs: demo -->
 ```html